hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/WorkflowEditFrame.rst

 Below, all of the Plugin's Parameters are listed.
 Please refer to the :ref:`gui_editing_parameters` manual on how to change these.

-All Plugins have two generic Parameters: :py:data:`always_store_results` and :py:data:`label`.
+All Plugins have two generic Parameters: :py:data:`keep_results` and :py:data:`label`.
 By default, pydidas only stores results of workflow leaves, i.e. if a :py:class:`WorkflowNode <pydidas.workflow.WorkflowNode>` does not have any children.
-When :py:data:`always_store_results` is set to :py:data:`True`, pydidas will store this node's results irrespective of its position in the WorkflowTree.
+When :py:data:`keep_results` is set to :py:data:`True`, pydidas will store this node's results irrespective of its position in the WorkflowTree.